donavon/use-pdf/README.md

 ### Parameters <a name="parameters"></a>

-Here are the parameters that you can use..
+Here are the parameters that you can use.

 | Parameter  | Description                                                                                  |
 | :--------- | :------------------------------------------------------------------------------------------- |